tiagomlcarvalho/tiagomlcarvalho.github.io/content/publication/Carvalho & Duarte (2020)/index.md

 ---
-title: 'The Politicization of Immigration in Portugal between 1995 and 2014: A European Exception?'
+title: 'Party in the Movement: Backstage Partyisation in Austerity Portugal'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - J Carvalho
+  - T Carvalho
-  - MC Duarte

 date: '2020-04-01T00:00:00Z'
 doi: ''